minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-snorkling-the-treats-from-water.md

   thumb:
 ---

-For this game you need a bowl or a basin where you can put water.
-And you need some treats that won’t dissolve in the water, like pieces of dried chicken filets, pieces of wiener or something like that (but not kibbles).
+For this game you need a bowl or a basin and some treats that won’t dissolve in the water.

+Suitable treats are for example pieces of dried chicken filets, pieces of wiener or something like that (but not kibble).

 I put like 10 centimeters (three to four inches) of water in the basin and then dropped the treats in.
 The pieces of wiener vanished in about five seconds :D